-The falls are divided between Brazil and Argentina, allowing visitors to visit and get up close from both countries.
-So a question most people have the same question when visiting, which side of Iguazu Falls is better?
+The falls are divided between Brazil and Argentina, allowing visitors to get up close from both countries.
+So most people have the same question when visiting, which side of Iguazu Falls is better?

-While the falls are divided by about 20% on the Brazilian side and 80% on the Argentinean, once I saw each side I realized that both countries have something unique to offer that makes it worth visiting.
+The falls are divided by about 20% on the Brazilian side and 80% on the Argentinean.
+But once I saw each side, I realized that both have something unique to offer.

 From the town’s Terminal de Transporte Urbano (bus station), I took the public bus that goes all the way to the Iguazu National Park.

-It takes about 40 minutes to reach the park’s entrance, where I bought the ticket and hopped on a panoramic bus that took me to the main mirador walkway of the falls.
+It took about 40 minutes to reach the park’s entrance, where I bought the ticket and hopped on a panoramic bus that took me to the main mirador walkway of the falls.

-Along the way, the bus did a few stops for people interested in hiking in nature along the Iguaçu River.
+Along the way, the bus made a few stops for people interested in hiking in nature along the Iguaçu River.
 Since I only had the afternoon and the weather was dubious, I decided to skip the hike and headed straight to the falls.

-Once I hopped off, I was just a few steps away from witnessing the immense power of Iguazu.
-It is said that upon seeing Iguazu, the United States First Lady Eleanor Roosevelt exclaimed “Poor Niagara!”
+Once I hopped off, I was just a few steps away from witnessing Iguazu’s immense and natural power.
+It is said that upon seeing Iguazu, the United States First Lady Eleanor Roosevelt exclaimed, “Poor Niagara!”

 The name “Iguazu” comes from the Guarani or Tupi words y, meaning “water,” and ûasú, meaning “big.”
 According to legend, a deity planned to marry a beautiful woman named Naipí, who fled with her mortal lover Tarobá in a canoe.

-Whether by a deity or not, there’s no denying that some great forces created this awe-inspiring natural wonder.
+Whether by a deity or not, there’s no denying that some great forces created this awe-inspiring UNESCO World Heritage Site.

-After about an hour or so walking and sightseeing, I reached the culminating point of the walkway – the extension to the lower base of Devil’s Throat (Garganta del Diablo in Spanish or Garganta do Diabo in Portuguese).
+After about an hour or so of walking and sightseeing, I reached the culminating point of the walkway.
+The extension to the lower base of Iguazu Falls Devil’s Throat (Garganta del Diablo in Spanish or Garganta do Diabo in Portuguese)